Encrypt an existing Debian system with LUKS

 - Check before with

-to work remotely: sudo apt install openssh-server -y
+At this point I installed openssh-server to work remotely: sudo apt install openssh-server -y

 And did allow root access and changed the root password.
 And restarted the service.